 ARM I: Patients undergo SBRT over 1-2 weeks for a total of 3-5 fractions.
 Beginning 1-7 days after completion of SBRT, patients receive nivolumab intravenously (IV) over 30 minutes on days 1, 15, and 29 and ipilimumab IV over 30 minutes on day 1.
 Courses repeat every 6 weeks for up to 24 months in the absence of disease progression or unacceptable toxicity.

 ARM II: Patients receive nivolumab IV over 30 minutes on days 1, 15, and 29 and ipilimumab IV over 30 minutes on day 1.
 Courses repeat every 6 weeks for up to 24 months in the absence of disease progression or unacceptable toxicity.
 Within 2 weeks of first dose of nivolumab, patients also undergo SBRT over 1-2 weeks for a total of 3-5 fractions.

-After completion of study treatment, patients are followed up at 30 and 100 days, then every 8 weeks for up to 1 year, and every 12 weeks thereafter.
+After completion of study treatment, patients are followed up at 30 and 100 days, then every 12 weeks.